libmapper/libmapper/doc/tutorials/tutorial_java.md

 * Maps
 * Lists

 For this tutorial, the only sections to pay attention to are **Devices** and **Signals**.
-The other sections are mostly used when building user interfaces for designing mapping configurations.
+The other sections are mostly used when building user interfaces for designing mapping configurations (session managers).

 ## Devices

 ### Creating a device

 To create a _libmapper_ device, it is necessary to provide a device name to the constructor.
 There is a brief initialization period after a device is created during which a unique ordinal is chosen to append to the device name.
 This allows multiple devices with the same name to exist on the network.

 A second optional parameter of the constructor is a `Graph` object.
 It is not necessary to provide this, but can be used to specify different networking parameters, such as specifying the name of the network interface to use.

 An example of creating a device: